 Why a Clean Closet Makes You Happy: 9 Questions For Gretchen Rubin

-Gretchen Rubin authored #1 New York Times and international bestseller The Happiness Project—an account of the year she spent test-driving the wisdom of the ages, the current scientific studies, and the lessons from popular culture about how to be happier.
-A Yale law school graduate, she recognized her calling as a writer while clerking for Justice Sandra Day O’Connor.
+Gretchen Rubin authored the No. 1 New York Times and international bestseller The Happiness Project — an account of the year she spent test-driving the wisdom of the ages, the current scientific studies, and the lessons from popular culture about how to be happier.
+A Yale Law School graduate, she recognized her calling as a writer while clerking for Justice Sandra Day O’Connor.
 On her popular blog, The Happiness Project, she reports on her daily adventures in the pursuit of happiness.
-She lives in New York with her husband and two daughters
+She lives in New York with her husband and two daughters.

 1. What gives you a sense of purpose?